 A Question of Resistance

-A Theater & Documentary Film Project
+A Documentary Theater Project

 In the last part of Costa Compagnie’s six-year “HOW TO – Trilogy” about Monika Ertl, the daughter of Leni Riefenstahl’s cameraman is again the reference point.
 She joined the Bolivian Liberation Army in the late 1960s and executed the officer of the fascist military dictatorship who had Che Guevara and his successors killed.
 She chose the path of violence reminiscent of a tyrannicide in Ancient Greece.